echo2echo/Perl-Search-Replace/README.md

 This script can be used to find and replace text for a single file or an entire website.

-Be careful with this script when using special characters
+Be careful with this script when using special characters.
+I would do a backup before running this script.

 The find command is originally set to work with file "testMeFirst.html" for testing.